symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 * Alice provides a valid passport but no proof of address.
 The KYC provider awards Alice’s account with the mosaic restriction ``{kyc, Is_Verified, 1}``.
 * Bob provides a valid passport and proof of address.
 The KYC provider awards Bob's account with the mosaic restriction ``{kyc, Is_Verified, 2}``.
 * Carol provides a valid passport and proof of address.
-The KYC providerawards Carol’s account with the mosaic restriction ``{kyc, Is_Verified, 2}``.
+The KYC provider awards Carol’s account with the mosaic restriction ``{kyc, Is_Verified, 2}``.

 Now, Bob and Carol will be able to buy and send the ``comfyclothing.shares`` units to each other.
 But Alice - who has not provided a valid proof of address - will not be able to receive shares.